teor2345/walking-onions-wip/specs/02-endives-and-snips.md

     RootDocument = [
        sig : RootDocSignature,
        ; Client-relevant portion of the root document.
-Everybody fetches this. cbody : bstr .cbor ClientRootDocument,
+Everybody fetches this. cbody : encoded-cbor .cbor ClientRootDocument,
        ; Relay-relevant portion of the root document.
 Only relays need to ; fetch this; the document can be validated without it.
-       ? sbody : bstr .cbor RelayRootDocument,
+       ? sbody : encoded-cbor .cbor RelayRootDocument,
     ]
     RootDocSignature = [
-       ; Multisignature of the two digests below.
+       ; Multisignature or threshold signature of the concatenation ; of the two digests below.
        [ + SingleSig / MultiSig ],

        ; Lifespan information.
 As with SNIPs, this is included as part ; of the input to the hash algorithm for the signature.
        ; Note that the lifespan of a root document is likely to be very long.
        LifespanInfo,

-       ; how is the digest computed?
+       ; how are c_digest and s_digest the digest computed?
        d_alg : DigestAlgorithm,
        ; Digest over the cbody field
        c_digest : bstr,